-Middle Fork John Day Riparian Planting
+Middle Fork John Day Riparian Fencing and Enhancement

 Salmonid Habitat Restoration and Acquisition